The PEARC Conference Series is committed to protecting the privacy of our attendees.

 - ACM Announcements: information about ACM’s Member Value Plus Program (a program offering discounts on products and services other than ACM’s).

 You can withdraw your consent to us sharing your Personal Information with our Member Value Plus Program partners in this way at any time.
 To do so, or to otherwise update your postal tolerance, you will need to contact ACM’s Member Services Department by phone: +1(212)626-0500, +1(800)342-6626, fax: +1(212)944-1318, or email: email@example.com.
 You can also go to myacm.acm.org.

 2. Technical Personal Information

-A cookie is a small file of letter and numbers that is placed on your device.
-Cookies are only set by ACM when you visit restricted portions of our Web Site and help us to provide you with an enhanced user experience.
+A cookie is a small file of letters and numbers that is placed on your device.
+Cookies are only set by ACM when you visit restricted portions of our Web Site and help us provide you with an enhanced user experience.
 Raw log files are treated as confidential.

 Information collected about ACM Web account usage (including logs of Web pages visited, searches performed, and Digital Library content downloaded) will be stored in an anonymized form and used to improve the ACM Digital Library and other ACM Web offerings.

 3. Third Parties